WilliamBonvini/sydraw/docs/usage/point_generation.md

 ```

 The code above will return a numpy array with shape (ns, n, 3).
-Where the first two dimension are:
+Where the first two axis are:

 - ns: number of samples (a sample is defined as a point cloud)
 - n: number of points in each sample

-while the first two
-- nm: number of models in each sample
+while the last axis has dimensionality equal to 3: the first 2 dimensions refer to the x and y coordinate of the data points, while the last dimension contains the class label.
+class labels are:

+- 0: outlier
+- 1,2, 3... : model class identifier